• Skip to primary navigation

 Jill Colonna

-A delicious French soup of fresh watercress made with potato.
-It's not just packed with vitamins but has a particularly gorgeous spicy flavour - even a bit cheesy!
+A deliciously healthy French watercress soup made with potato.
+Packed with vitamins with a particularly gorgeous spicy flavour - even a bit cheesy!

 Print Recipe Pin Recipe